Lightning-AI/litdata/README.md

 ## Multi-GPU / Multi-Node Support

-The `StreamingDataset` and `StreamingDataLoader` automatically make sure each rank receives the same quantity of varied batches of data, so it works out of the box with your favorites frameworks ([PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), [Lightning Fabric](https://lightning.ai/docs/fabric/stable/), or [PyTorch](https://pytorch.org/docs/stable/index.html)) to do distributed training.
+The `StreamingDataset` and `StreamingDataLoader` automatically make sure each rank receives the same quantity of varied batches of data, so it works out of the box with your favorite frameworks ([PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/), [Lightning Fabric](https://lightning.ai/docs/fabric/stable/), or [PyTorch](https://pytorch.org/docs/stable/index.html)) to do distributed training.

-Here is an illustration showing how the Streaming Dataset works with multi node / multi gpu under the hood.
+Here you can see an illustration showing how the Streaming Dataset works with multi node / multi gpu under the hood.

 ![An illustration showing how the Streaming Dataset works with multi node.](https://pl-flash-data.s3.amazonaws.com/streaming_dataset.gif)

 ## Access any item

-Access the data you need when you need it whenever they are stored.
+Access the data you need, whenever you need it, regardless of where it is stored.

 ```python
 from litdata import StreamingDataset